Decisions (The Winans album)

-Decisions was the fifth studio album by American gospel group The Winans, released in 1987 under Qwest Records.
+Decisions is the fifth studio album by American gospel group the Winans, released in 1987 under Qwest Records.
 The album was written and produced by Marvin Winans, along with music producer Quincy Jones and Barry Hankerson.
 The album is a blend of contemporary gospel and R&B, also includes the Grammy winning single "Ain't No Need to Worry" featuring singer Anita Baker and "Love Has No Color" featuring singer-songwriter Michael McDonald.
-The album peaked at #1 on Billboard's Top Gospel Albums chart.
+The album peaked at No. 1 on Billboard's Top Gospel Albums chart.